deliapater/Grokking-Algorithms/chapter-3/README.md

 `` Greet ``
 `` Name: Maggie ``
 `` What information can you give me, just based on this stack call? ``

+### 3.2 Suppose you accidentally write a recursion function  that runs forever.
+As you saw, your computer allocates memory on the stack for each function call.
+What happens to the stack when your recursive function runs forever?